 Pharmacovigilance and inspections - questions and answers

-- Information about the quality and timeliness of submitted adverse reaction reports, periodic safety update reports from marketing authorisation holders, Risk Management Plans etc. to the Danish Medicines Agency
+- Information about the quality and timeliness of submitted adverse reaction reports, periodic safety update reports, Risk Management Plans etc., which the companies have submitted to the Danish Medicines Agency.

-- Inspection status, including information about when the marketing authorisation holder (MAH) was most recently inspected and the result of the inspection
+- Inspection status, including when the company was most recently inspected and the result of the inspection.

-- The pharmacovigilance system and accompanying quality management systems
+- The pharmacovigilance system and related quality management systems

 - Handling of adverse reaction reports (ICSRs)